splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

 Installation
 ======================

-Follow these steps to deploy the integration:
+Follow these steps to configure and enable the component:

 1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform: